 Getting abstraction-safe applicative behavior on these Set examples seems to be hard, as indeed all previous accounts of applicative functors are unsafe and/or overly conservative in one way or another.
-Assuming that the Set functor has been assigned an applicative signature, the type system of Section 7, as well as those of Moscow ML, Shao (1999), and Dreyer et al. (2003), all consider $Set_0$ through $Set_5$ to have equivalent set components.
-The reason is that they employ a "static" notion of module equivalence, meaning that they consider the type components of $Set(M_1)$ and $Set(M_2)$ to be equivalent so long as $M_1$ and $M_2$ have equivalent type components.
+Assuming that the Set functor has been assigned an applicative signature, the type system of Section 7, as well as those of Moscow ML, Shao (1999), and Dreyer et al. (2003), all consider Set_0 through Set_5 to have equivalent set components.
+The reason is that they employ a "static" notion of module equivalence: they pretend that the meaning of abstract types created by a functor only depends on the types from the functor's parameters, while ignoring any dependency on parameter values.
+Consequently, they consider the type components of $Set(M_1)$ and $Set(M_2)$ to be equivalent so long as M_1 and M_2 have equivalent type components.
 As one can plainly see, though, this approach is demonstrably unsafe: since sets ordered one way are not compatible with sets ordered a different way, the semantics of the type component set in the body of the Set functor clearly depends on the value component less of the functor argument.
+A correct treatment of abstraction safety thus demands capturing the dependency of abstract types on entire modules, i.e., both type and value components-which is completely natural from the point of view of dependent type systems.

-In contrast, OCaml only considers $Set(M_1)$ and $Set(M_2)$ to be equivalent if $M_1 = M_2$ syntactically.
-However, this is quite restrictive, with the consequence that Set0.set, Set1.set, and Set2.set are all considered distinct for no good reason.
-Moreover, OCaml deems Set4.set and Set5.set equivalent just because they are constructed from syntactically identical module expressions, even though doing so constitutes a clear violation of abstraction safety.
+OCaml is closest to this ideal: it only considers $Set(M_1)$ and $Set(M_2)$ to be equivalent if $M_1 = M_2$ syntactically.
+However, this is quite restrictive, with the consequence that $Set_0.set$, $Set_1.set$, and $Set_2.set$ are all considered distinct for no good reason.
+Moreover, OCaml deems $Set_4.set$ and $Set_5.set$ equivalent just because they are constructed from syntactically identical module expressions, even though doing so constitutes a clear violation of abstraction safety.